edhebert/sound/README.md

 * Both charts have the ability to export data to PDF, image file, CSV, or XLS data.
 I'm leveraging Highcharts for this capability.

-* The buttons on the lower left of the Ananysis view allow the user to either rehit of save the shot.
+* The buttons on the lower left of the Analysis view allow the user to either rehit or save the shot.
 If the user chooses to save the shot, a JSON file is created for archive.
 Ultimately this data wold be stored to a backend DB once the test is incorporated in production.